paypal/squbs/docs/materialization-metrics-collector.md

 ### Usage

-The usage is very similar to standard Akka Stream stages.
+The usage is very similar to standard Pekko Stream stages.
 In below examples, you should see JMX beans with names that contain:

    * `my-stream-active-count` with `Count` value 2 at the beginning, but will go down to 0 once the materializations terminate.
    * `my-stream-creation-count` with `Count` value 2.